AYehia0/libsys/README.md

 - Usually updating email isn't realistic!

 ## Notes
-- Currently, I am throwing database errors as server errors : `500` lol
+- Currently, I am throwing database errors as server errors : `500`
-- `npm run dev` won't work as the database is running in the container
+- `npm run dev` won't work as the database is running in the container, run : `docker-compose -f docker-compose.dev.yml up -d --build && docker-compose -f docker-compose.dev.yml logs -f` instead.
 - There are some unhandled cases like what happens when the user returns a book that has been deleted
 - I know that throwing errors are expensive and should be used a lot specially in JS world